Sacramental Records Policies & Procedures Manual

-In 2011, the Chancellor of Spiritual Affairs approved the Sacramental Records Policy & Procedures Manual and copies were distributed to all our parishes.
+In 2011, the Chancellor of Spiritual Affairs approved the Sacramental Records Policy & Procedures Manual.
+Copies were distributed to all our parishes to provide regulations for keeping these records.

 Please send us an email to request an additional copy.
 Electronic copies are also available through the Archdiocese of Toronto intranet.